PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 The pool is created by an opening in some large limestone outcroppings, which act as natural wave breaks.
 And it creates some amazing sprays of water when the waves crash over these huge rocks.
 One thing about the water here — There may be times when the pool is nice and calm, and people will go into the water.
 But when the seas are rough, I would recommend staying out of the water due to the possibility of strong rip currents in the area.

-The beach here has some abandoned picnic pavilions and some trash cans, but no other facilities.
+The beach here is taken care of by volunteers, there might be some trash cans, but no other facilities.
 There is a sandy lot where you can park.
-It seems that there are plans to develop the area, and there is a lot of opposition to this plan by the locals who enjoy the area as is.
 The day that we went, there were maybe 3 other couples there in La Poza area.
-It is a popular spot with locals, so on summer weekends and holidays it may be busy.
+It is a popular spot with locals, so on summer weekends and holidays it can be busy.

 Arecibo Beaches